Hospitals & Services

 This will depend on where you work within the haematology/oncology service.
 All RN's are expected to complete Module 1 of the ADAC credentialing programme within 4 weeks of commencing employment within the haematology/oncology service.
 If you are working within the inpatient services, you are likely to start Modules 2-7 of the ADAC credentialing programme anywhere from six to eighteen months after starting in that area.
 If you are working in the outpatient services, you are likely to start within the first 4 weeks of employment.

-Once it is agreed that you can start the ADAC credentialing programme, a plan will be developed to ensure you successfully attain credentialing in a timely fashion.
+Once it is agreed that you can start the ADAC credentialing programme, a plan will be developed with you using the learning contract.

 How do I access the ADAC course?